Veslyquix/SRR_FEGBA/Readme.md

 Kurthnaga portrait by Nickt, Stitch
 Gareth portrait by Nickt, Stitch
 Meg portrait by Nickt, Stitch
 Volug portrait by Nickt, Stitch
+Black Knight portrait by Garytop

 // fe13

+RobinF portrait by Garytop
-Robin portrait by Lonkfromcalifornia
+RobinM portrait by Garytop
 Chrom portrait by Atey, Wasdye
 Frederick portrait by Garytop
 Lissa portrait by Garytop